aws-quickstart/cdk-eks-blueprints/docs/addons/cluster-autoscaler.md

 kubectl expose php-apache --port 80
 ```

-You should see that one pod is running:
+You should see one pod running:

 ```bash
 kubectl get pod -l app=php-apache